Skip to content

 Generates a random ascii character.

-string random_character(string min_ascii, string max_ascii);
+string random_character(const string&in min_ascii, const string&in max_ascii);

 Arguments: